Azure-Samples/function-csharp-ai-textsummarize/README.md

 }
 ```

-The `AISummarizeText` helper function does the heavy lifting for summary extraction and sentiment analysis using the `TextAnalyticsClient` from the [AI Language Services SDK](https://learn.microsoft.com/en-us/azure/ai-services/language-service/):
+The `AISummarizeText` helper function does the heavy lifting for summary extraction and sentiment analysis using the `TextAnalyticsClient` SDK from the [AI Language Services](https://learn.microsoft.com/en-us/azure/ai-services/language-service/):

 ```csharp
 static async Task<string> AISummarizeText(TextAnalyticsClient client, string document, ILogger logger)